 2. When Can Approved Tennessee Disability Claimants Expect Their First SSDI Check?

 Six months from your SSDI application date is the soonest the SSA can make your first Tennessee disability payment.
-On average, the SSA takes 3-5 months to review every SSDI application for Tennessee disability benefits.
-And federal law requires a five-month waiting period before the SSA can pay anyone with an approved SSDI claim.
-These are the two main reasons why it’s impossible to get paid before the six-month mark.
-Unfortunately, 2 in every 5 Tennessee disability applicants get denied benefits for filling out the claim forms wrong.
+On average, the SSA takes 3-5 months to review every SSDI application.
+And federal law requires a five-month waiting period before the SSA can pay anyone SSDI benefits.
+Unfortunately, 2 in every 5 Tennessee disability applicants get denied benefits for basic paperwork mistakes.
 Getting a lawyer to file your claim helps you avoid that issue, and it doesn’t cost you anything up front.
 Plus, having a Tennessee disability lawyer file your claim nearly triples your chances for benefit approval.

 Right now, Tennessee disability applications for SSDI take 400 days, on average, to process.
 If you decide to apply on your own without a lawyer, you’ll likely wait 18 months for your first payment.
-That’s because the SSA currently denies 4 in every 5 first-time Tennessee disability claimants.
+That’s because the SSA currently denies 4 in every 5 initial Tennessee disability claimants.
 Then, you have 60 days to appeal your denial in writing.
 The first appeal step is called reconsideration, which takes about 100 days (on average) to complete.
 That puts you around 10 months out from your initial filing date.
-Only 2% of people get approved at this stage, so the next step is to request an appeals hearing in court.
-If you’re in Chattanooga, you’ll wait another 9 months to plead your Tennessee disability case.
+Only 2% of people get benefits at this stage.
+Then, the next step is to request an appeals hearing in court.
+If you’re in Chattanooga, you’ll wait another 9 months to plead your case.
 But if you’re in Franklin, it takes 13 months before your appeals hearing.
-In other words, you might wait 2-3 years for your first Tennessee disability payment!
+In other words, you might wait 2-3 years for your first payment!

 3. How Much Are SSDI Payments Each Month?

-The maximum Tennessee disability payment anyone can get under the federal SSDI program is $3,345/month.
-But to get that amount, you’ll need to earn a six-figure salary before becoming too disabled to work.
-Nationwide, the average monthly SSDI payment for disabled workers is $1,358.
+The maximum Tennessee disability payment anyone can get under the federal SSDI program is $3,627 per month.
+But to get that amount, you’ll need to earn a six-figure salary for decades before you apply.
+Nationwide, the average monthly SSDI payment is $1,483.
 The only way to get a raise once your benefit amount’s approved is through an annual cost-of-living-adjustment (COLA).

 4. Once Approved, Are SSDI Payments Permanent?

-The federal SSDI program only makes Tennessee disability payments until you reach your full retirement age.
-Once that happens, the SSA automatically converts your Tennessee disability payments into regular Social Security retirement.
+The federal SSDI program only makes Tennessee disability payments until you turn 67.
+Once that happens, the SSA automatically converts your Tennessee disability payments into regular Social Security.
 When that happens, the amount you receive each month stays exactly the same.
 There’s nothing you need to do for this to happen.
 But that doesn’t guarantee you’ll keep getting Tennessee disability payments until that birthday passes.
 Instead, the SSA checks to confirm you’re still too disabled to work every 3, 5 or 7 years.
 If they decide you’re no longer disabled, your payments will stop immediately.

 Bonus Tip: Purchase your full medical records before you apply for Tennessee disability benefits.
-You need convincing evidence to support your disability claim, and these are the records the SSA wants to see!
+You need strong medical evidence to support your SSDI claim, and these are the records the SSA wants to see!

 Supplemental Security Income (SSI) FAQs

-Some people are better off applying for disability benefits through the federal SSI program.
-SSI is designed to provide financial assistance to the lowest-income disabled, senior and blind Americans each month.
-To qualify for disability through the SSI program, you must have very limited income and almost no assets.
+Some people are better off filing for disability benefits through the federal SSI program.
+SSI is designed to provide financial assistance to the poorest disabled, senior and blind Americans each month.
+SSI eligibility says you must have very limited income and almost no assets.
 You may qualify for SSI based on your age alone once you’re 65 or older.

 1. SSI Medical Screening Questions Are The Same Ones Used for SSDI Claims

 Are you blind or does your condition meet the SSA’s internal definition of “disabled?”
 If yes, then you likely meet the SSI program’s medical requirements.
-Both programs pay disability benefits to eligible applicants every month for health issues lasting more than one year.
+Both programs pay disability benefits every month for health issues lasting more than one year.

 2. To Qualify for SSI, You Need Very Low Income and Almost No Assets

-- One vehicle for household transportation (car, truck, motorcycle, boat)
+• One vehicle for daily transportation (car, truck, motorcycle, boat)

 The SSA automatically denies your claim if you own too many things or have more than $2,000 in the bank.
-If applying as a married couple, you need less than $3,000 in assets and $1,350 in total household income.
+If you file as a married couple, you need less than $3,000 in assets and $1,470 in total income.

 What About Temporary or Short-Term Tennessee Disability Benefits?

 Unfortunately, this state has no programs that pay short-term or temporary Tennessee disability benefits.
-Either you or your spouse’s employer may offer STD or LTD insurance coverage as part of their new-hire benefits plan.
-Otherwise, you may purchase a private insurance policy on your own.
-However, these plans usually don’t cover conditions that already exist at the time you purchase your insurance policy.
+Either you or your spouse’s employer may offer STD or LTD insurance coverage as part of their benefits plan.
+Otherwise, you may buy a private insurance policy on your own.
+However, these plans usually don’t cover conditions that already exist at the time you buy coverage.

 You’re almost 3x more likely to get approved for benefits when a Tennessee disability lawyer helps you apply.
 An experienced Social Security attorney can answer all your questions right now, free of charge.
-This no-obligation free consultation can happen in person or even over the phone.
-All Tennessee disability lawyers work on contingency, so you’ll pay nothing for help unless your case wins.
-And if you do win, you’ll only pay a small, one-time fee.
-It’s illegal to charge you anything until after your claim’s approved!
+This free consultation starts with one quick phone call.
+All Tennessee disability lawyers work on contingency, so you’ll pay nothing for help unless you succeed.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation